Salesforce.com: A Forensic Review On What Has Been An Unattractive Investment

 The odds are that the company will announce something between a decent and a spectacular end to the current fiscal year, muted to a small degree by the rise of the dollar.
 I would be surprised to see the company not at least match guidance and the current consensus and most likely it will exceed estimates except for the impact of FX on its numbers.
 The company has been growing its derived bookings proxy by 25% throughout the year belying expectations of a growth slowdown.
 The company had a growth slowdown in July in the US and a growth speed-up the following quarter but the year has mainly passed without any high drama in terms of sales execution.
 One would be hard pressed in looking at the reported financial statements to develop material concerns regarding the trend of the company's business.

 For what it is worth, the company has beat expectations in three of the last four quarters in terms of earnings and it will wind up beating its initial revenue guidance for this fiscal year by almost 5%, much of it organically.
-It forecast non-GAAP EPS in the range of $1.00 at the start of the year and despite absorbing several loss-making acquisitions and the substantial dilution it has dealt with through the use of stock based comp, it will wind up earning $1.00 in non-GAAP EPS.
+It forecast non-GAAP EPS in the range of $1.00 at the start of the year and despite absorbing several loss-making acquisitions and the substantial dilution it has dealt with through the use of stock-based comp, it will wind up earning $1.00 in non-GAAP EPS.

-And that perhaps is the first issue in terms of the company's performance this past year and represents a challenge to the share price going forward.
+And that, perhaps, is the first issue in terms of the company's performance this past year and represents a challenge to the share price going forward.
 Q4 now has an estimated average share count of 724 million compared to 690 million shares that were used at the time the company projected its Q1 results.
-When the company initially projected the fiscal year, it did so based on a forecast of stock based comp of $1.01/share.
+When the company initially projected the fiscal year, it did so based on a forecast of stock-based comp of $1.01/share.
 At this point, that metric has grown to $1.17 per share in the company's most current projection.
-Stock based comp is currently running at an annual rate of $1.32/share based on the projections for Q4.
-Regardless of one's views regarding stock based comp, and I refuse to be as doctrinaire as some who comment about the subject as though it were a religious tenet, the fact is that investors are rebelling against the use of what they believe to be excess stock based comp. not just for Salesforce but for all of the other names similarly situated.
+Stock-based comp is currently running at an annual rate of $1.32/share based on the projections for Q4.
+Regardless of one's views regarding stock-based comp, and I refuse to be as doctrinaire as some who comment about the subject as though it were a religious tenet, the fact is that investors are rebelling against the use of what they believe to be excess stock-based comp, not just for Salesforce but for all of the other names similarly situated.
 It is one of the dirty little secrets of investing in 2016 and it is a message that resonates in trying to forecast how to invest going forward.
-Institutional investors have simply declined to pay up for earnings increases that are built on the back of increases in stock based comp.
-And given the demand for high skilled technical staff, it would be almost impossible for a company like this to grow its headcount at required levels without providing a relatively significant level of share based awards.
+Institutional investors have simply declined to pay up for earnings increases that are built on the back of increases in stock-based comp.
+And given the demand for high-skilled technical staff, it would be almost impossible for a company like this to grow its headcount at required levels without providing a relatively significant level of share-based awards.
 It is a conundrum without a facile answer.

 What is the limit for investors?
 It is clearly not some bright line.
-In Manhattan, the Upper East Side always had a hard border at 96 th St. Real estate developers, one of the larger hospitals in the area (Mt.
+In Manhattan, the Upper East Side always had a hard border at 96th St. Real Estate developers, one of the larger hospitals in the area (Mt.
 Sinai) and the press of population have pushed the border and will continue to do so.

-The issue of stock based comp is more or less the same.
+The issue of stock-based comp is more or less the same.
 How much is too much is not something that can be written down and it is probably based more on expected future dilution than any other single factor.
 The fact is that it seems likely that Salesforce pushed beyond the limits that institutional investors were willing to pay and it has now been reflected in compressed valuation multiples.
 That is not likely to change, so far as I can tell, in the near future.

 Profitability - an elusive goal that is all dependent on definition.

 Are you fat?
-No really are you fat?
+No, really, are you fat?
 Or just overweight or obese or are your clothes just feeling a bit snug these days?
 The same issues bedevil investors and commentators in arguing about the profitability of this company.

 Is Salesforce profitable?
 I think it is because it generates lots of cash.
 Others have a different perspective.
 I think the best measure of profitability for a company like this is free cash flow and free cash flow yield.
 Companies are in business to make cash for their stakeholders.
 The accounting conventions that animate GAAP and non-GAAP earnings really do not help investors in determining which business is making the most cash for them.